In this guide we’ll take a look at the best table saws for the UK market.

 The table saw (aka bench saw, saw bench, saw table or even table saw bench) is an extremely powerful and versatile cutting machine.
 A circular saw blade, driven by a motor, and mounted on an arbor secured with trunnions, protrudes through a slot in the table top.
 There are 5 major categories of table saw of which the first 2 – Cabinet and Hybrid – are stationary, and the last 3 – Jobsite/Contractor/Compact and Benchtop – are portable.

 The cabinet saw is the best-engineered, largest, heaviest, most powerful and accurate.
 It consists of a cast-iron table top, most likely with table extensions to each side, sitting on top of a cabinet that encloses a belt-driven motor.
 The cabinet protects the motor and stops most dust escaping.
 This would be the table saw of choice for a professional workshop and costs many hundreds of pounds.
 Next up is the hybrid table saw.
 This is essentially a ‘cut-down’ version of the cabinet saw with similar features but smaller, lighter, less powerful and less costly.

-However the best table saw for most people will be the portable version.
+However the best table saw or bench saw for most people will be the portable version.
 Although smaller and lighter than the cabinet and hybrid table saw, it is significantly cheaper and much more versatile.
 Proximity to a power source is usually its only constraint, but of course these days with battery technology becoming more and more advanced cordless versions are now providing serious competition to their mains powered counterparts.
 Yes compared to a cabinet saw you sacrifice a degree of build quality and precision with certainly the cheaper portable models, but for most day to day tasks the finish is perfectly acceptable.